Arequipa: Sport

+City rivals' FBC White Star's women's football department of the club won the national league in 2009.
+Other teams in the city are Sportivo Huracán, FBC Aurora, FBC Piérola, Senati FBC, IDUNSA and the now-defunct Total Clean FBC.

+The main stadiums in the city (also used for other events) are: Virgen de Chapi Stadium (property of San Agustin National University), Mariano Melgar Stadium, Los Palitos Stadium and Umacollo Stadium.
+Virgin de Chapi Stadium, also known as Stadium of the UNSA, is the second largest stadium in Peru, with a capacity of 60,370.

 Sights and attractions

 The Old Town

 In its 332 hectares has 5817 properties of which 500 are categorized as heritage properties, generally have been built in the nineteenth century, on the site of earlier colonial buildings destroyed by the earthquake of 1868.
 The houses, usually made in ashlar, are characterized by semi-circular arches and vaulted ceilings.
 Ashlar structures always have thick walls: 1 to 1.5 meters for rooms, 2 meters for churches.
 Through the use of lime mortar, the walls are shown homogeneous image that is reinforced with brick vaults or ashlar that are justified in the rarity of the wood.

 In the city is a stylistic school called "School Arequipa" of crucial importance in the region and whose influence reached Potosi.
 This school is characterized by profuse decoration planiform textilográfica and the open spaces and the design and size of their covers, which differ in these aspects of Cuzco and Lima covers.

 The architecture in the historic center is characterized by the prominence of ashlar, the use of which begins in the last third of the 16th century.
 This volcanic stone, white or pink exceptionally soft, lightweight, and weatherproof, emerged as a seismic structural solution.
 The ashlar was unable to take the early years, except for the covers of the main church and some houses.
 The original city was built with adobe, masonry, sticks and straw roofs or mud pie.
 Houses of this type were made until the nineteenth century and were common in the eighteenth century, some remain in the original district of San Lazaro.
 Later came the brick and tile houses with tile found in the Monastery of Santa Catalina.
 The cataclysm of 1582 settled these systems and raised the earthquake reconstruction.
 Then came the ashlar as prime structural solution.

 Major earthquakes mark milestones in the formation of Arequipa architecture.
 Five significant periods are: